-- (a) All information, such as records and documentation, and other matters that are relevant to the preparation and presentation of the financial report; - (b) Any additional information that the auditor may request from management and, where appropriate, those charged with governance; and - (c) Unrestricted access to those within the entity from whom the auditor determines it necessary to obtain audit evidence.
+- (ii) For such internal control as management and, where appropriate, those charged with governance determine is necessary to enable the preparation of a financial report that is free from material misstatement, whether due to fraud or error, and - (iii) To provide the auditor with: - Access to all information, of which management and, where appropriate, those charged with governance are aware that is relevant to the preparation of a financial report such as records, documentation and other matters; - b.
+Additional information that the auditor may request from management and, where appropriate, those charged with governance, for the purpose of the audit; and - Unrestricted access to persons within the entity from whom the auditor determines it necessary to obtain audit evidence.

-In the case of a fair presentation framework, the responsibility is for the preparation and fair presentation of the financial report in accordance with the financial reporting framework; or the preparation of a financial report that gives a true and fair view in accordance with the financial reporting framework.
-This applies to all references to "preparation and presentation of the financial report" in the Australian Auditing Standards.
+In the case of a fair presentation framework, (i) above may be restated as "for the preparation and fair presentation of a financial report in accordance with the financial reporting framework", or "for the preparation of a financial report that gives a true and fair view in accordance with the financial reporting framework."